PagerDuty/incident-response-docs/docs/after/after_an_incident.md

 ### Steps for Incident Commander

+1. Update the incident in PagerDuty.
+    * Group any related incidents under the primary incident.
+    * Set the final severity of the incident.
+    * Resolve the incident.

-1. Create the post-mortem page from the template, and assign an owner to the post-mortem for the incident.
+1. Create the post-mortem, and assign an owner to the post-mortem for the incident.

 1. Send out an internal email to the relevant stakeholders explaining that we had an incident, provide a link to the post-mortem.